Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/fluids.md

 * [Q&A: Will we have to redo Pipe systems with the new Update?](../../transcriptions/yt-7r2YUHrQyB8.md) https://www.youtube.com/watch?v=7r2YUHrQyB8
 * [Q&A: Is it safe to set up 1000 Turbo Fuel Generators?](../../transcriptions/yt-0JyFVACOZ-E.md) https://www.youtube.com/watch?v=0JyFVACOZ-E

+## August 25th, 2020 Livestream
+* Q&A: Tanker Trucks? https://www.youtube.com/watch?v=IPmVdCgi2_A
+* Q&A: Will you be adding more variety of resources? https://www.youtube.com/watch?v=wvFR-VL4nc8
+* Q&A: Is the sink going to accept liquids in the future? https://www.youtube.com/watch?v=k6ZS5wzlNKs

 ## December 19th, 2019 Livestream
 * [Q&A: When is Coffee going to be introduced to the game?](../../transcriptions/yt-o3Nr13tH7dY.md) https://www.youtube.com/watch?v=o3Nr13tH7dY